When the time comes to tell you clients about all the wonderful things you can do for them, do you ever take pause and wonder how to go about it?

 So what’s a marketer to do?

-How about BOTH emotional and rational benefits?
+How about BOTH emotional marketing and rational marketing benefits?

 Well you might say, okay, if one if good, then maybe both is better.
 Let’s cover all the bases.
 Nope, sorry.
 What Hall concluded happens when you try to hit BOTH emotional and rational benefits in your messaging: the probability of success drops to 36% — no longer a statistical equality, but a noticeable decline.